 The Seventh of December is the first novel in a series of the same name.

-Click on the flags or the Amazon logo below it for the country of your choice.
+Click on the Amazon logo below the flag of your local Amazon website.

 Some readworthy reviews from both Amazon and Goodreads.